BACK TO HOME

 In those first few days, Blaik received numerous letters and telegrams of support, one of the most encouraging coming from New York's Roman Catholic leader, Francis Cardinal Spellman.
 (For the rest of their lives, whenever the two men would meet, Cardinal Spellman would never fail to ask the coach about Bob Blaik and the other young men dismissed.)

-Earlier that summer, Blaik had written a letter to the Chief of Staff that, in the event of the cadets' dismissal, would serve as Blaik's public statement to the press.
-So on the day the dismissals were announced, Blaik was contacted indirectly by the Chief of Staff in an attempt to gag him.
-Through the intervention of General Robert Eichelberger, who had hired Blaik as West Point's coach back in 1941, the Chief of Staff asked Blaik not to make any public statement on the matter.
+Earlier that summer, Blaik had written a letter to the Chief of Staff that, in the event of the cadets' dismissal, would serve as his public statement to the press.
+But on the day the dismissals were announced, Blaik was contacted indirectly by the Chief of Staff in an attempt to gag him: through the intervention of General Robert Eichelberger, who as Superintendent had hired Blaik as West Point's coach back in 1941, the Chief of Staff asked Blaik not to make any public statement on the matter.

 But Blaik would not be silenced.
 Because of his reputation for personal integrity and honesty, he had always enjoyed excellent relations with the news media, and he was not going to take part in a cover-up.
 He called a press conference in New York for the following Thursday.